camunda/camunda-docs/docs/apis-tools/tasklist-api/tasklist-api-authentication.md

 ### Authentication via cookie

 :::note
-When authenticating via cookie, it is necessary to note that Cross-Site Request Forgery (CSRF) protection must be disabled to allow this method of authentication.
-In a Self-Managed Camunda cluster, this can be done by setting the configuration property `camunda.tasklist.csrfPreventionEnabled` to `false`.
+When authenticating via cookie, note that Cross-Site Request Forgery (CSRF) protection must be disabled to allow this method of authentication.
+In a Camunda Self-Managed cluster, set the configuration property `camunda.tasklist.csrfPreventionEnabled` to `false`.
 :::

 Another way to access the Tasklist API in a Self-Managed cluster is to send cookie headers in each request.
 The cookie can be obtained by using the API endpoint `/api/login`.
 Take the following steps: